jeremy-shannon/jeremy-shannon.github.io/_posts/2017-03-31-udacity-sdcnd-term-1-retrospective.md

 It's been a hell of a ride so far, and I'm already working on Term 2 thanks to Udacity allowing us December students who finished early to start Term 2 with the November cohort.
 I joined a team doing [the Udacity Didi Challenge](https://www.udacity.com/didi-challenge), and I'm still blogging (I promise!) and consuming all the AV/ML/AI/DL/what-have-ya news.
 I get the feeling that when Term 3 ends I won't know what to do with myself!

+Anyway, Term 1... takeaways?
+Let's see...

+- The pace wasn't quite grueling, but it was clear that most of us weren't prepared for it.
+Udacity obviously underestimated when they said it should require around ten hours a week, but considering we were part of the inaugural group of students I don't think we had grounds for surprise or disappointment when it turned out to require far more than that.
+I'm thankful I had resolved to devote plenty of time to it.
+- Term 1 was devoted to computer vision and deep learning.
+I didn't realize going in that these are widely considered two conflicting schools of thought - the old way (computer vision) and the new way (deep learning) of doing things.
+- The OpenCV computer vision library is your one-stop-shop for all of your computer vision needs.
+We used the hell out of that library all term, and it's incredibly powerful.
+It felt like magic when a few simple method calls identified highway lane lines in Project 1, but it felt like very-much-not-magic when any change to the environment caused the whole processing pipeline to break down.
+It became apparent that the computer vision approach would be incredibly difficult to implement in a way that responds well to all potential circumstances (e.g. rain, snow, night).
+- Deep learning - now *that* really *is* magic.
+Want your thing to work in the rain?
+Give it some rainy data.
+Night?
+Give it night data (or, hell - just darken your daytime data artificially).
+It'll figure it out.
+Here's the catch, though: collecting and preparing all of that data, then countless hours trying to find a model that works (hopefully there's already one out there you can borrow from) and tuning it to achieve acceptable results - it's no small task, for sure.
+But for a *big* problem like, (oh... let's just say...) cars that drive themselves, it very well may be your best bet.
+- Along the way I picked up all sorts of new skills: Python, Numpy, TensorFlow, Keras, OpenCV, Jupyter, AWS EC2, and probably a few others.

+I've learned so much, and yet I feel like we've only scratched the surface.
+I suppose that's just the way it goes, though.
+Like Einstein said,

+> The more I learn, the more I realize how much I don't know.